ytgov/Travel-Authorization/README.md

    DB_NAME="travel_production"
    ```

-2. Duplicate the `.env.production` file to `.env` in the top level directory.
+   - [ ] TODO: investigate if additional custom environment variables are needed

-3. Build and boot the production image via
+2. Build and boot the production image via

    ```bash
    docker compose up --build
    ```

-4. Go to http://localhost:3000/ and log in.
+3. Go to http://localhost:3000/ and log in.

-5. Run the seeds via http://localhost:3000/migrate/seed.
+4. Run the seeds via http://localhost:3000/migrate/seed.

-6. Navigate around the app and do some stuff and see if it works.
+5. Navigate around the app and do some stuff and see if it works.